 While down in San Diego’s North Park region for the Medium Festival I had a chance to join John Gossage as the two of us did a local walk-about around the neighborhood near the Lafayette Hotel.
-We had just finished a rambling hour and half “interview” that I will be publishing shortly in The PhotoBook Journal when he stated that he wanted to get out and try his new X1D Hasselblad rig (paired with the Hasselblad XCD 45mm f/3.5 lens).
+We had just finished a rambling hour and half “interview” that I published in The PhotoBook Journal when he stated that he wanted to get out and try his new X1D Hasselblad rig (paired with the Hasselblad XCD 45mm f/3.5 lens).

 Interesting to see what Gossage was visually attracted to and since I was not looking thru his view finder I am not sure what he was actually composing.
 Nevertheless, I found some interesting things in this urban landscape, which seemed to also draw him in as well.